 Most rose plants appreciate afternoon shade.
 Large trees in the proximity of rose beds should have the ground trenched between their trunks and the rose beds.
 Completely sever all tree roots directed toward rose plantings.

 Preparing Roses For Spring

-With the approach of spring, I gradually remove the protective earth mound from each plant and hose the crowns off with water.
+With the approach of early spring, I gradually remove the protective earth mound from each plant and hose the crowns off with water.
 I then prune with an eye to retaining as much vigorous healthy wood as possible.

 I stagger the pruning operation to make sure of having blooms at the proper time.
-One third of the bushes get trimmed at one week intervals and all cuts are then covered with a “tree paint.”
+One third of the rose bushes get trimmed at one week intervals and all cuts are then covered with a “tree paint.”

 I feel it’s a crime to cut down healthy canes which the plants put forth with such great effort the previous summer.
 Healthy stems are a valuable source of food supply which helps to produce first blooms of better grade.